The Lutheran Church of the Redeemer in the Old City offers stunning views and a lovely archeological museum.

 12:00 Andacht in German

 In the bottom left corner, you can also see arches.
 That is one of the entrances to the Aftimos market in Muristan.
-As as you probably noticed, this church is situated on Muristan Road.
+As you probably noticed, this Church is situated on Muristan Road.
 So what is Muristan?

 In Persian, Muristan means hospital.
 And this site was the location of the first hospital of the Knights Hospitaller.
 Today it is a complex of streets and shops.

-The climbing does not take that much time, but the stairs are quite narrow, and you use the same stairs both to go up and down.
+The climbing does not take that much time, but the stairs are pretty narrow, and you use the same stairs both to go up and down.
 Luckily, there was nobody besides us.

-But just in case, I make some sound before climbing, to make sure there is nobody else.
+But just in case, I make some sounds before climbing to ensure there is nobody else.
 There are also two stops on the way up.
 Here is one of them.

 As you almost reach the top, you will encounter the bells.

-Church of the Redeemer is a popular place among photographers due to the spectacular views that you see from the tower.
+Church of the Redeemer is a popular place among photographers due to the spectacular views from the tower.

-From the top of the tower, you can see all four directions, but it is quite a small place.
+You can see all four directions from the top of the tower, but it is a small place.
 So I guess they do not take big groups there.

 Looking towards Temple Mount:

 You can see the top of the Church of the Redeemer.
-Farther away from the Dome of the Rock and on the mountain above it Augusta Victoria Hospital.
+Farther away from the Dome of the Rock and on the mountain above it, Augusta Victoria Hospital.
 They conduct many organ concerts in the Augusta Victoria church.
-And on the left side, you can see the Muslim quarter and further away (on the mountain in the left top corner) the Hebrew University.
+And on the left side, you can see the Muslim quarter and the Hebrew University further away (on the mountain in the top left corner).

 Closeup on the Dome of the Rock:

-To give some distance perspective, I took the photo with a 28 – 300 mm lens at 230 mm on a full-frame camera.
+I took the photo with a 28 – 300 mm lens at 230 mm on a full-frame camera to give some distance perspective.

 To the south, you look across David Street to the Jewish Quarter with the Western Wall.
 The city of David is beyond the city walls.

 In the southwest, one looks over the Armenian Quarter to the Dormition Abbey.
-Further west, the so-called Tower of David stands out in front of the panorama of the New City.
+Further west, the so-called Tower of David stands out in front of the New City’s panorama.

 Just west of the Church of the Redeemer is the so-called “Muristan” in the Christian Quarter of the city.
 The Franciscan Church of the Saviour dominates the northwest of this area.

-In the following photo, you can see the Christian quarter (right side) and the Jewish quarter (left side).
+The following photo shows the Christian quarter (right side) and the Jewish quarter (left side).

 In the Christian quarter, you can see Muristan.
 The Muristan (“Hospital” in Persian) is a complex of streets and shops.
 The site was the location of the first hospital of the Knights Hospitaller.
 The Muristan fountain is in the bottom-right corner.

-Reconstruction of Hurva Synagogue (in the far end a little to the right) was completed several years ago.
+The reconstruction of Hurva Synagogue (in the far end, a little to the right) was completed several years ago.
 Today you can see not only one arch (as it was until about 15 years ago) but the whole building.
 And in the photo, you can see the upper level with the dome.

-If you take a look further ahead and a little to the right, then you will see Dormition on Mount Zion.
+If you look further ahead and a little to the right, you will see Dormition Abbey on Mount Zion.

 Christian and Jewish quarters:

 The photo above amazes me.
-I have been to Jerusalem many times, and nonetheless, I have never walked on the roofs on the left.
-Some tours included roof walks, and I have been to several of them, but not in this area.
+I have been to Jerusalem many times, and I have never walked on the roofs on the left.
+Some tours included roof walks, and I have been to several, but not in this area.

 You have seen the photo above of Temple Mount.
 But where is the mount?
-Dome of the rock is on the same level as buildings around it.
+The Dome of the Rock is on the same level as the buildings around it.
 When the temple was built, it was on a hill.
 The Western Wall plaza is much lower than the temple mount.
 How much?

-In the photos below you can see Church Of The Holy Sepulchre.
-Which is quite close to The Lutheran Church of the Redeemer.
+In the photos below, you can see the Church Of The Holy Sepulchre, close to The Lutheran Church of the Redeemer.

 Graffiti inside the Church of the Redeemer’s tower: